 I never thought I would find myself sporting the fabulous Sew House Seven Burnside Bibs.
 That is not because I didn’t think they were adorable with a clever, distinctive style.
 In fact- I am such a fan, that I made two pairs to give as gifts.

-This Spring, sewing bibs and jumpsuits were all the rage.
+This Spring, sewing bibs and jumpsuits was all the rage.
 Seeing all the bibs and jumpsuits and overalls got me reminiscing about my overall love in college.
 I owned a pair of forest green fine wale corduroy overalls and a pair of painter cloth overalls- I wore them constantly.
 So what was holding me back?

 I kept with the same winning linen rayon blend fabric because the drape is awesome.
 This fabric has also proved to be wrinkle resistant and turning those straps was very doable.
 A stiffer fabric would be a bit of a challenge.